maaskola/discrover/BUILDING.md

 As of version 4.2 the GCC supports OpenMP out of the box, so we suggest building with a recent compiler version.

+### Cairo
+As of version 1.4.0 [Cairo](http://cairographics.org/) is used to generate sequence logos in PDF and PNG format.

 ### R library
 We are using code from the R library to compute the logarithm of the chi-square distribution function.
 During configuration it is checked if the R library is found.